1. Home

 The importance of choosing a RICS accredited surveyor

 The RICS (Royal Institution of Chartered Surveyors) is the governing body for Surveyors.
 We always recommend that you choose a RICS accredited surveyor due to the training, guidance, and support that they receive.
-When using RICS surveyors you can be assured that they are well trained and trustworthy.

 Types of house surveys

-A Level 2 Homebuyers Survey is more basic but is the most appropriate for the majority of properties.
+A Homebuyer Report (Level 2) is more basic but is the most appropriate for most properties.

-If your property requires lots of detail and information, a Level 3 Building Survey is likely to be the one you will need.
+If your property requires lots of detail and information, a Building Survey is likely to be the one you will need.
 This might be because it's an older property, made of unusual material, or has had major renovations.

-The table below outlines what's covered in both the Level 2 Homebuyers Survey and Level 3 Building Survey.
-You can also chat with a Building Surveyor to see what their recommendation for the property is.
+The table below outlines what's covered in both the Homebuyer Report and Building Survey.
+You can also chat with a building Surveyor to see what their recommendation for the property is.
 This can help you avoid picking the wrong one and being denied.

-- Most suitable for modern, conventional properties, built out of common materials and in reasonable condition.
+• Most suitable for modern, conventional properties, built out of common materials and in reasonable condition.

-- Written in a standard format set out by the RICS, providing condition ratings of each element of the property.
+• Written in a standard format set out by the RICS, providing condition ratings of each element of the property.

-- Rates all permanent structures in the property, e.g. garages etc.
+• Rates all permanent structures in the property, e.g. garages etc.

-- Highlights important problems that could affect the property’s value.
+• Highlights important problems that could affect the property’s value.

-- Will give on-going maintenance advice for the property.
+• Will give on-going maintenance advice for the property.

-- Provides an overview of the condition based on visual inspection - they will not manually test.
+• Provides an overview of the condition based on visual inspection - they will not manually test.

 Building Surveys are more comprehensive, offering a detailed inspection of the inside and outside.

-- Is most suitable for certain properties.
+• Is most suitable for certain properties.
 Maybe they're older, made of unusual materials like thatch, or have had significant building work done to them.

-- Provides a detailed report and analysis of the property’s construction and condition.
+• Provides a detailed report and analysis of the property’s construction and condition.
 Involving visual checks on accessible areas such as roof or cellar space.

-- A full structural survey looks at any issues that might compromise structural integrity of the building.
+• A full structural survey looks at any issues that might compromise structural integrity of the building.
 These structural issues could be damp, dry rot, wood worm infestation or any potential hazards such as large trees close to the structure.

-- Can be applied to any age of property.
+• Can be applied to any age of property.
 But it is particularly helpful for old, large properties built with unusual materials.

-- Beneficial for dilapidated properties and those that have been extensively altered.
+• Beneficial for dilapidated properties and those that have been extensively altered.

-- Useful if you plan to renovate or convert the property.
+• Useful if you plan to renovate or convert the property.

-- Advises on defects, repairs and costs, as well as the cost of non-repair.
+• Advises on defects, repairs and costs, as well as the cost of non-repair.

-- Includes advice for future maintenance.
+• Includes advice for future maintenance.

-- Does not include a valuation unless you specifically request one from the surveyor.
+• Does not include a valuation unless you specifically request one from the surveyor.

 Mortgage valuation

 The valuer is only concerned with problems that might affect the protection of the mortgage lender’s loan.
 They aren't obliged to reveal any structural problems to you.
-The lender simply needs to know that they can recoup their loan if they needed to.
+The lender simply needs to know that they could recoup their loan if they needed to.

 Scottish Home Reports

-A Scottish Home Report is slightly different, in that it is provided by the seller of the property.
 To be able to sell a property in Scotland, you need an up-to-date Home Report.
 This need to be available for a potential buyer to look at before they make an offer.
 If you're selling in Scotland, you will need a Home Report.

-What are the costs?
+What are the costs of a building survey?

 Costs vary by the level and the type and size of the property.
 Getting a survey is always a worthwhile investment as it could potentially save you thousands in the long run.

-- Level 2 Homebuyers Survey: the price ranges between £400 and £1,000, depending on the property type.
+• Homebuyer Report (Level 2 Survey): the price ranges between £400 and £1,000, depending on the property type.

 How to get a House Survey

-We recommend a RICS regulated surveyor.
+We recommend a RICS regulated surveyor

 It may seem like another expense during the house buying process, but the cost is relatively small when looking at the potential costs of having repair work that could have been picked up earlier.
 It could also provide you with evidence that may allow you to negotiate on the price.
 You may even decide to not go through with the purchase at all.

-If you're not sure which survey is needed for the property you're interested in, your surveyor can provide expert advice.
+If you're not sure which survey is needed for the property you're interested in, your building surveyor can provide expert advice.
 Remember, if your surveyor identifies that the survey you've requested isn't fit for purpose, you may have to go through the process again.
 Your surveyor can't act if it doesn't match the property's needs/requirements.
 Asking a surveyor for advice if you're unsure what you need can be invaluable.

 For a more detailed description, take a look at our guides on the HomeBuyer Report and the Building Survey.
 If you're wondering, you can also read our guide on how to make sure you pick a great surveyor.